wesleycamargo/azure-docs.pt-br/articles/notification-hubs-aspnet-backend-windows-dotnet-secure-push.md

             }
         }

-3. Adicione o seguinte `usando` instruções na parte superior do arquivo App.xaml.cs:
+3. Adicione as seguintes instruções  `using` na parte superior do arquivo App.xaml.cs:

 		using Windows.Networking.PushNotifications;
 		using Windows.ApplicationModel.Background;